sanchita-suni/SuryaNetra/README.md

 ---

 ## 📄 Compliance: Mandatory JSON Output
-[cite_start]Each verification site generates a JSON record in the `Prediction_files/` directory following the required schema[cite: 65]:
+Each verification site generates a JSON record in the `Prediction_files/` directory following the required schema:

 ```json
 {